huawei-openlab/oct-engine/services/tcserver/README.md

 The version_correct.tar.gz file could used by the `Schedular` service to and the whole testing will be completed after that.

 ###How do the case files been organized
-The ideal case struct should be like this:
+The ideal case struct should be like this [case bundle](https://github.com/huawei-openlab/oct-engine/blob/master/cases/spec.md#case-bundle):

 ```
 casedir